Superseded - Requirements for Workers at Government Nominated Accommodation Direction

 This Direction affects:

-individuals working in government nominated accommodation for isolation such as isolation hotels and purpose built or other facilities, excluding hospitals, where people are completing mandatory isolation;
+individuals working in government nominated accommodation for quarantine and isolation such as isolation hotels and purpose built or other facilities, excluding hospitals, where people are completing mandatory isolation or quarantine;

-operators of hotels and other facilities where people are completing mandatory isolation;
+operators of hotels and other facilities where people are completing mandatory isolation or quarantine;

-Hospital and Health Services, Queensland Ambulance Service, Queensland Police Service, and other government departments or agencies who employ staff working at government nominated accommodation used for isolation.
+Hospital and Health Services, Queensland Ambulance Service, Queensland Police Service, and other government departments or agencies who employ staff working at government nominated accommodation used for isolation or quarantine.

-This Public Health Direction may be referred to as the Requirements for Workers at Government Nominated Accommodation Direction (No.2).
+This Public Health Direction may be referred to as the Requirements for Workers at Government Nominated Accommodation Direction.

 This Public Health Direction applies from the time of publication until the end of the declared public health emergency, unless revoked or replaced.